jaslowdigital/unglued-food/replit.md

 # Overview

 This project, "Unglued Food," is a gluten-free food blog and recipe website providing a platform for gluten-free living.
-It features 281 AI-generated recipes across various categories (desserts, breads, entrees, one-pan meals, grain alternatives, burrito bowls, soups & stews, brownies & cheesecake bars, fruit crisps & crumbles, cookies), product recommendations, educational content, and newsletter functionality.
+It features 291 AI-generated recipes across various categories (desserts, breads, entrees, one-pan meals, kosher meals, grain alternatives, burrito bowls, soups & stews, sides), product recommendations, educational content, and newsletter functionality.
 The application is a full-stack web application with a React frontend and Express backend, utilizing a PostgreSQL database.

 # User Preferences